Australian Art Orchestra: With Paul Grabowsky 1994-2013

-With Peter Knight
+With Peter Knight 2013-2023

-Since Grabowsky's departure the Australian Art Orchestra has developed an even more contemporary style under Peter Knight's direction.
-Knight has instigated collaborations with international composers, including iconic American composer Alvin Lucier, Canadian composer Nicole Lizée and Japanese composer Keiichiro Shibuya.
+Since Grabowsky's departure the Australian Art Orchestra developed an even more contemporary style under Peter Knight's direction.
+Knight instigated collaborations with international composers, including iconic American composer Alvin Lucier, Canadian composer Nicole Lizée and Japanese composer Keiichiro Shibuya.
 The development of the Orchestra's collaborations with Australian indigenous musicians, and musicians from Asia has continued under Knight's direction receiving critical acclaim.

 The Australian Art Orchestra has also drawn significant praise for its ground breaking Creative Music Intensive program which brings musicians from around the world together in Tarraleah, in the Tasmanian Central Highlands, to share ideas about collaborating musically across cultures.
 This program was initiated by Peter Knight in 2014 and its first iteration was in Cairns.

 In 2022, Australian Art Orchestra was acknowledged with a National Luminary AMC/APRA Art Music Award.

 In 2016 the Creative Music Intensive was nominated for the AMC Art Music Award for Excellence in Music Education.
-In the same year the AAO premiered Peter Knight's, Diomira, which was also nominated for an AMC Art Music Award for Instrumental Work of the Year.
+In the same year the AAO premiered Peter Knight's Diomira, inspired by Italo Calvino, which was also nominated for an AMC Art Music Award for Instrumental Work of the Year.
 The piece went on to win the 2016 Albert H. Maggs Composition Award.
-In 2017 Diomira was extended to a full length concert work with video by artist, Scott Morrison, and premiered as part of the Melbourne Festival.Water Pushes Sand merged Jazz and Sichuan folk music styles and featured Zheng Sheng Li, a Sichuan ‘face changing’ dancer along with four other musicians from Cheng Du in Sichuan, and five AAO musicians.
+In 2017 Diomira was extended to a full length concert work with video by artist, Scott Morrison, and premiered as part of the Melbourne Festival.
+This work was released on the Hospital Hill label on an album called Crossed and Recrossed, which also features Knight's work The Plains.
+The Plains was inspired by author Gerald Murnane and premiered at Jazztopad festival in Poland.

+Water Pushes Sand merged Jazz and Sichuan folk music styles and featured Zheng Sheng Li, a Sichuan 'face changing' dancer along with four other musicians from Cheng Du in Sichuan, and five AAO musicians.
 Composer Erik Griswold and percussionist Vanessa Tomlinson (together known as Clocked Out) spent 15 years researching Sichuan's music and culture before this work was created.

 The world premiere of Water Pushes Sand was at OzAsia Festival in 2015.
 A full house show at Arts Centre Melbourne as a part of Melbourne Festival 2015 followed.